-A student is considered a California resident for tuition purposes if they are a citizen, permanent resident or person on an eligible immigration status who has established both physical presence and intent to make California their permanent home for at least one year and one day prior to the start of the semester.
+A student is considered a California resident for tuition purposes if they are a citizen, permanent resident or person on an eligible immigration status who has established both physical presence and intent to make California their permanent home for at least one year and one day prior to the start of the term.
 It is incumbent upon the student to provide documented evidence of their residency.

 To reclassify residency status students must submit the residency questionnaire form with the required documentation.
 Reclassification requests must be submitted within the current fiscal year to have fees adjusted.
 We can only adjust fees within the current academic year, Summer-Fall-Spring.
 Deadline: June 30.

 The residency questionnaire must be filled out completely and signed.
-Please note that all documentation provided must be dated at least one year and one day prior to the start of the semester.
+Please note that all documentation provided must be dated at least one year and one day prior to the start of the term.
 Non-citizens must provide proof of their eligibility to establish residency.

 Once the residency questionnaire and documentation have been submitted, the Office of Admissions and Records will make a determination.
 The student will be notified via the college issued email address, accessed through Insite.